matthgray/health_care_spending/README.md

 I'm using data from https://www.bea.gov/data/special-topics/health-care to analyze this

 # Cleaning
-The data needed some row removed and a transfer from wide to tall.
+The data needed some rows removed and a transfer from wide to tall.

 # Visualization
 The application creates two graphs.
 One is a bar graph.
 The other is a dot graph with a regression line.